A dark blue poster with the yellow lettering “Theatertreffen” in front of the Haus der Berliner Festspiele

 About Theatertreffen

-Every year, a jury of critics selects 10 remarkable productions from up to 600 productions from the German-language region to be presented in Berlin in May.
-The 2024 festival edition will feature discussions on aesthetic, social and culture-political issues with and in front of the audience.
-Established formats and platforms will continue and become enhanced by more networking activities between them and a closer connection with the ten remarkable productions.
+Every year, a jury of critics independently selects the 10 most remarkable productions from up to 600 productions from the German-language region to be presented in Berlin in May.
+The further festival programme features discussions on aesthetic, social and culture-political issues with and in front of the audience.

 History of the Theatertreffen